ZenonSeth/respec/doc/api.md

   -- This results in more space between the button's edge and the inner text.

   text = "Button text",
-  -- string to be shown in Button
+  -- Optional.
+String to be shown in Button

+  exit = true, -- Optional
+  -- If set to true, button will close the form upon click.
+Default is false.
+  -- the onClick listener will be called even when this is set to true

-  on_click = function(state, fields) return true end,
-  -- a function to be called when the button is clicked -- `state` is the form's state, can be modified here.
+  onClick = function(state, fields) return true end, -- a function to be called when the button is clicked -- `state` is the form's state, can be modified here.
   -- `fields` is the map of value of the fields in the form